suhasbn/TEAMMAIT_Annotation/installation_steps.md

 Prodigy Audio Annotation Setup and Usage Guide

+### 0. Windows Setup (for Windows users only):
+## Install Windows Subsystem for Linux (WSL):
+* Open PowerShell as Administrator:
+  * Click on the Start menu or press the Windows key.
+  * Type "PowerShell" (without quotes).
+  * In the search results, you should see "Windows PowerShell" or "PowerShell".
+  * Right-click on "Windows PowerShell" or "PowerShell".
+  * In the menu that appears, click on "Run as administrator".
+  * If a User Account Control prompt appears asking "Do you want to allow this app to make changes to your device?", click "Yes".
+* In the PowerShell window that opens, type or copy-paste the following command and press Enter: `wsl --install`
+* Wait for the installation to complete.
+You may see various messages about the installation progress.
+* Once it's done, you'll need to restart your computer.
+Save any open work, close all programs, and restart your computer.
+* After your computer restarts, WSL will finish the installation.
+A new window will open automatically, asking you to create a username and password for your Linux distribution.
+Follow the prompts to do so.
+* You can now use WSL by typing "wsl" in the Start menu and pressing Enter.

+`Windows users: Please refer to the notes at the bottom.`

 ### 1. TKI (Tunnel Keeper Installation) Setup (Needs to be done only once):
 * Visit: https://emory.service-now.com/sp?sys_kb_id=fe1f88c61bc8f3cc8508437ead4bcbf9&id=kb_article_view&sysparm_rank=1&sysparm_tsqueryId=5bba49f01b20425062e42fc42a4bcb92
 * Follow the instructions to install TKI on your local machine.